colab-nyuad/CrunchQA/README.md

 - creating a Question Answering dataset based on multiple-hop templates and paraphrasing;
 - running experiments with state-of-the-art KGQA models on FinQA.

 **⚠️ IMPORTANT: Since the Crunchbase dataset is subject to licensing, the repository contains a script to process a dump and reconstruct KG.
 The dump provided by Cruchbase under the academic license contains all records till the current timestamp.
-To match the KG we used to generate questions, the script *construct_kg.py* processes records until the given timestamp (December 2021 to match our KG)**.
+To match the KG we used to generate questions, the script *construct_kg.py* processes data records until the given timestamp (December 2021 to match our KG)**.

 *FinQA can be downloaded from [link]().*